apache/sedona/docs/index.md

 GeoSparkViz provides native support for general cartographic design by extending GeoSpark to process large-scale spatial data.
 It can visulize Spatial RDD and Spatial Queries and render super high resolution image in parallel.

-More details are available here: [GeoSpark Visualization Extension](https://github.com/DataSystemsLab/GeoSpark/tree/master/viz)
+More details are available here: [Visualize Spatial DataFrame/RDD](tutorial/viz)

 **GeoSparkViz Gallery**